7 flowers to sow in November – seeds and bulbs to plant this month for gorgeous displays in spring and beyond

 (Image credit: Getty Images/Aleksandr Zubkov)

-Depending on your set-up, you may sow seeds directly outdoors or be able to start plants indoors and look after them over winter ready to plant out in spring.
-Even if you sow straight into the ground, there are ways to keep seedlings protected and provide them warmer conditions to grow in.
+Depending on your set-up, you may sow seeds or bulbs directly outdoors or be able to start plants indoors and look after them over winter ready to plant out in spring.
+Even if you sow straight into the ground, there are ways to keep seedlings protected and provide them with warmer conditions to grow in.

 mini greenhouse in vegetable garden with bunting